I’m always on a mission to find resources, ideas and books that inspire me to succeed.

 “You are already standing on a mountain of value”. (p.65)

-Your micro niche doesn’t have to be something entirely new.
+Your niche doesn’t have to be something entirely new.
 Instead re-visit what you’ve done in your past and get clear on how your experiences have brought you to the present day.
 Next embrace the niche knowledge you already possess, and set out to package it so it becomes valuable to others.

 Approached this way, even past jobs or interests that on the surface have little relevance to your current business suddenly have something to offer.